 There is a certain technique to be used when it comes to brushing your teeth.
 But don’t be fooled, this isn’t rocket science!
 It’s actually pretty straightforward.
 Firstly, it takes two minutes, not two seconds.
 Use a soft bristled toothbrush and gently brushing all surfaces of your teeth.
 An electric toothbrush can help you do this more effectively.

 Brushing for two minutes twice a day can help to remove plaque.
-Plaque is a sticky substance which, when left on your teeth for extended periods of time, can progress into tartar which can in turn decay your teeth.
-We therefore suggest stopping decay in it’s tracks by efficiently removing plaque from your teeth by setting aside two minutes twice a day to brush your teeth.
+Plaque is a sticky substance which, when left on your teeth for extended periods of time, can progress into tartar or decay your teeth.
+We therefore suggest stopping decay in its tracks by setting aside two minutes twice a day to brush your teeth.

 Fluoride toothpaste and disclosing tablets

 As mentioned before, you will need to remove plaque from your teeth.
 But here’s the catch: plaque is sneaky.
-It is almost the same colour as your teeth.
+It’s almost the same colour as your teeth.

 These nifty little things are inexpensive and found in a variety of supermarkets and pharmacies.
 They make plaque more visible, showing areas you may have missed when brushing.